artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 - To which machine instruction in hexadecimal does the pseudo-instruction ```mv s2, zero``` translate?
 Considering the format of RISC-V instructions, explain which fields the machine instruction contains.
 - Take a screenshot of the memory viewer clearly identifying, one by one, the instructions that make up the for loop.
 Are they properly aligned?
 - Take a screenshot of the memory viewer at the end of each iteration, showing how the vector evolves.
-- In this code, a simple modification can be made to improve its performance.
+- OPTIONAL: In this code, a simple modification can be made to improve its performance.
 Write modified code, explain why it improves efficiency, and show a screenshot in which the final vector is visible in memory.
-- Modify the code so that it subtracts 1 from the components whose stored value is odd and adds 1 to the components whose stored value is even.
+- OPTIONAL: Modify the code so that it subtracts 1 from the components whose stored value is odd and adds 1 to the components whose stored value is even.

 ## Exercise 2